 Most talks are scheduled for Tuesdays, at 4:30 p.m. in Cuneo 312.
 See specific details below.

 Attendees are invited to meet the speaker 30 minutes beforehand over Tea and Cookies.

 Most talks will take place on the third floor of Loyola's Cuneo Hall, room 311.

 (Changes will be noted within speaker details above.)

-Cuneo Hall is located at southwest corner of the central quad on Loyola's lakeshore campus. (map)
+Cuneo Hall is located at northeast corner of W. Sheridan and N. Kenmore, on Loyola's lakeshore campus. (map)

 Public parking available on-campus in the Parking Garage (building P1 on the campus map).
 To get to the Parking Garage, enter campus at the corner of West Sheridan Road and North Kenmore Avenue.

 Titles and abstracts of selected talks from the past